musikid/gsoc/proposal.md

 Adding multithreading and ATF support are not top priorities, though, the main one being to write the tests.

+#### NOTE: All the time intervals imply writing the documentation along with the code.

 ### Community bonding (May 20)

 - Get more familiar with the current codebase
 - Review the missing syscalls
+- Discuss on details

 ### 1st week (June 13)